GnatNamedAsh/node-open-weather-api/README.md

 A simple API wrapper/digester for the Open Weather API written using Express web servers.

+It will essentially reverse proxy to the open weather api and return the pertinent information.

+the endpoint will be `/weather/condition` with query parameters `lat` and `lon` for fetching the data.

 ## Development Tools

 I primarily used the bun run time for development.
 Tests are written in Jest compared to bun's testing framework.